Q. I was not offered a room but still really want to live on campus. What are my chances?

 If you require a TV you will need to supply your own with TV cable.
 Please be advised that students are responsible for purchasing a TV licence.

-*Please note cables are not included but can be purchased on campus from the SPAR shop or library.
+*Please note cables are not included but can be purchased on campus from the library.

 Q. Are the rooms insured?

 The contents of your room are not insured by Campus Residences.
 We do advise that you take out your own insurance or extend your home insurance to include your possessions on campus.